 The Global Scholars program makes international education safe and affordable.
-Travel as a freshman with your first-year seminar faculty and classmates.
-In addition to learning about renaissance Florence, you will receive practical preparation for travel to modern Italy during the first-year seminar.
+Travel with your first-year seminar faculty and classmates.
+In addition to learning about French Polynesia, you will receive practical preparation for international travel.
 Your health and safety are our first priority.
 Faculty are trained to support the safety and well-being of diverse students abroad.
-Travel may still be prohibited in January 2022 because of the ongoing COVID pandemic.
-Pacific University follows the international travel safety guidelines of the Centers for Disease Control and Department of State.
+Travel may still be prohibited in January 2023 because of the ongoing COVID pandemic.
+Pacific University follows the international travel safety guidelines of the US Centers for Disease Control and Department of State.

 Study Abroad is Affordable

 You pay only airfare.
-Pacific pays the rest.
-This opportunity is possible thanks to generous support from the Dean and through grants from the U.S. Departments of State and U.S. Department of Education.
+Pacific pays the rest!
+This opportunity is possible thanks to generous support from donors and through grants from the U.S. Departments of State and Education.
 Students may also apply for a limited number of short-term travel grants offered by Pacific Student Senate's ACE Board.